rust-stuco/homeworks/week6/greplab/README.md

 need to go through this process in the future.

 We are going to be really harsh!
-This practice is taken from CMU's Operating Systems course, [15-410/615](https://www.cs.cmu.edu/~410/).
-Please don't worry if you receive a low code review score, and remember that this is all extra credit.
+This practice is taken from CMU's Operating Systems course, [15-410/605](https://www.cs.cmu.edu/~410/).
+Please don't worry if you receive a low code review score, and remember that this is all extra credit!

 # Submission